Mezhathur

 Mezhathur is an Indian village in the state of Kerala situated at Pattambi taluk of Palakkad district at the border of Thrissur, Malappuram and Palakkad districts.
 It is a historical and cultural village in Kerala.
-It is known for traditional Ayurveda physicians like Chatharu Nair and Vaidyamadom Valiya Narayanan Namboodiri.
 It is also the native place of renowned writer and social reformer V. T. Bhattathiripad.
-It is also the Birth place of Renowned Sanskrit Scholar and Critic M.P.
-Sankunni Nair.

 Etymology

 Mezhathur got the name from Mezhathol Agnihothri.
 Agnihothri was the first child of the famous Parayi Petta Panthirukulam (12 children born from the Pariah woman), as the son of Vararuchi.

 Location

 Mezhathur is located 8 km from Pattambi in between Koottanad and Thrithala.
 Mezhathur, known as vedic village is a hilly region with herbs, fruits, valleys, lake and brooks.

 Political

-It comes under the Thrithala block with M. B. Rajesh as the Legislative Assembly representative, while the Parliament's representative is Mr. E T Muhammed Basheer (Ponnani).
+It comes under the Thrithala block with M. B. Rajesh as the Legislative Assembly representative, while the Parliament's representative is Mr. MP Abdusamad Samadani (Ponnani).

 Climate

 Mezhathur has similar climatic conditions prevalent elsewhere the state: a dry season from December through February, a hot season from March through May; the Southwest Monsoon from June through September and the North East Monsoon from October through November.
 The South West Monsoon is usually very heavy and is responsible for nearly 75% of the annual rainfall.
 The dry season is generally hot and humid, with temperature varying between 22 °C and 35 °C. The average annual rainfall is 2800 mm.